folkforms/dev-info/tests/test-cases/project-domains.md

-# Test case 'project params map'
+# Test case 'project domains'

 ## Description

-User can override properties for a given project using the projectParamMap value in .dev-info.json
+It maps the 'domain' param correctly based on the projectDomains value in .dev-info.json

 ## Input args